axieinfinity/ronin-documentation/docs/rns/guides/register/auctioned.md

 This guide shows how to buy a high-demand `.ron` domain name at an auction.

-In Ronin Name Service (RNS), auctioned names are unregistered names that may receive large amounts of interest, such as `buy.ron` and `insurance.ron`.
-Sky Mavis distributes such names at domain auctions.
+Ronin Name Service (RNS) holds domain auctions for unregistered names that are likely to receive high interest, such as `buy.ron` and `insurance.ron`.

-Here's how a domain auction works:

-* To participate in the auction, participants place bids.
-* If someone outbids you during the auction, your bid is immediately refunded and you may place another bid.
+To participate in a domain auction, participants place bids.
+If someone outbids you during the auction, your bid is immediately refunded, and you may place another bid.

-* When the auction ends, the bidder with the highest bid wins.
-The winning bid is the domain price.
+When the auction ends, the bidder with the highest bid wins.
+The winning bid is the price of the domain.

-* The winner gets the domain and is exempt from renewal fees for the first year.
-* After winning the name, the owner of the name can extend its registration.
+The winner receives the domain and is exempt from renewal fees for the first year.
+After winning the domain, the owner can extend its registration.

 ### Statuses